claramoreirag/FEUP-ESOF/Development-Report.md

 	Scenario: Creating a conference as an admin
 		Given I am logged in as an admin
 		And I am on the create_conference page
-		When I [TO DO]
+		When I create a conference with valid data
-		Then a conference is registered on the database
+		Then the conference is saved on the app
 ```

 **Value:** Must Have